smacpherson64/gifbooth/readme.md

 ## Development Notes

 #### getUserMedia
-- **getUserMedia is now HTTPS only on chrome** - getUserMedia() no longer works on insecure origins.
+- **getUserMedia is now HTTPS only** - getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
-See https://goo.gl/rStTGz for more details.
+See <a href="https://goo.gl/rStTGz">https://goo.gl/rStTGz</a> for more details.

 #### Error Reporting through Google Analytics
 - **<a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/exceptions">Google Analytics Exceptions</a>**. - <a href="http://stackoverflow.com/questions/21718481/report-for-exceptions-from-google-analytics-analytics-js-exception-tracking">Google Analytics Report on Stack Overflow</a>.
 If you want to view Exceptions and Crashes in Google Analytics the view must be an app view: <a href="https://support.google.com/analytics/answer/2649553#WebVersusAppViews">App View vs Web View</a>.
 With App view Google Analytics only displays Devices in views.